 For one, the Koo Open Cube (a.k.a.
 Koo Open3) uses Zeiss lenses, and if you don't know who Zeiss is, you must have been living under a rock up until now.
 The German manufacturer is renowned for their clear lenses, and they are being used in photography and binoculars, for example.

-For this reason, the Koo Open Cube is provides an extremely clear field of view, which is further enhanced by the single lens construction. the lens are also ventilated so they don't fog up as you ride.
+For this reason, the Koo Open Cube provides an extremely clear field of view, which is further enhanced by the single-lens construction.
+The lens is also ventilated, so they don't fog up as you ride.

-The Koo Open Cube is also highly customisable: both the arms and the nose-pad can be adjusted so the glasses sit on your face more easily.
-Using the pivotable arms, the Koo Open Cube can be tilted in three different positions, depending on your preference.
+The Koo Open Cube is also highly customisable: the arms and the nose-pad can be adjusted, so the glasses sit on your face more easily.
+Depending on your preference, the Koo Open Cube can be tilted in three different positions using pivotable arms.

 As mentioned earlier, for all the premium features, you will have to pay the price and indeed, for the cost of the Koo Open Cube, you could buy six Tifosi Marzens (listed further below).
 We aren't saying it doesn't worth it, though; the Koo Open Cube wouldn't be on this list if we thought it was overpriced for what it has to offer.

 Oakley's eyewear is usually on point, and these are insanely good.

 They're comfortable to wear, the frame is lightweight, and the clarity of the Prizm lenses is exemplary, with no interference to forward vision when you're looking down nor peripheral vision when looking straight ahead.

-You can easily forget you're wearing the Jawbreaker, and they’re adjustable at the temple to three different lengths, to accommodate for various helmets, and big heads.
+You can easily forget you're wearing the Jawbreaker, and they're adjustable at the temple to three different lengths to accommodate various helmets and big heads.